 5. being surrounded by nature

 It's easy to take where you live for granted, and we're definitely guilty of this from time to time.
-When we catch ourselves, and take the time to stop, take a deep breath and look around, somehow things always seem to feel a bit better.
+When we catch ourselves, and take the time to stop, take a deep breath and look around, somehow things always seem to feel better.

 Being outside and connected to nature is such an important part of healthy living.
 It provides perspective and comfort, and we wouldn't want to give that up.